linksmart/blog/_posts/2020-01-29-Monitoring-Prometheus-Loki-Grafana.md

 # Use Case (EFPF)
 Introduction to efpf and its infrastructure
+- Composite applications failing of containers: monitoring at a central location.
+- System administration to know RAM usage etc
+-

 Multiple clients located at different locations sending the logs Example client(s)